usenocturne/nocturne/README.md

 <br>
 To use Nocturne in your car, you will need to have a Raspberry Pi to provide network.

-Connect your Raspberry Pi to your computer and run the following from your command line:
+Connect your Raspberry Pi to your computer, your Car Thing to the Raspberry Pi, and run the following from your command line:

 ```bash
 # Transfer setup_host_rpi.sh to Raspberry Pi